-- First-chair jury trial responsibility in state court business lawsuit (lending and guaranty-related dispute) that resulted in extremely favorable settlement for client during jury deliberation.
+- First-chair jury trial responsibility in state court business lawsuit (lending and guaranty-related dispute) that resulted in an extremely favorable settlement for the client during jury deliberation.

-- Primary responsibility for federal court lawsuit regarding termination of literary agent contract, drafted successful motion for declaratory judgment that led to favorable settlement.
+- Primary responsibility for federal court lawsuit regarding the termination of literary agent contract drafted a successful motion for a declaratory judgment that led to favorable settlement.

-- First chair responsibility for AAA & JAG arbitrations regarding termination of literary agent contract.
+- First chair responsibility for AAA & JAG arbitrations regarding the termination of literary agent contract.

 - Primary responsibility for drafting and successfully arguing appeal from trial court summary judgment ruling (lending and guaranty-related dispute) in Colorado Court of Appeals.